History of the Crossrail project: Early proposals

 The term '"Crossrail" emerged in the 1974 London Rail Study Report by a steering group set up by the Department of the Environment (DoE) and the Greater London Council (GLC) to look at future transport needs and strategic plans for London and the south-east.
 The report contained several options for new lines and extensions: the development of the Jubilee line (then called the "Fleet line") to Fenchurch Street; the Jubilee Line Extension ("River line") project; and the Chelsea–Hackney line.
-The re-opening of the Snow Hill Tunnel was proposed, as were two deep-level lines: the Northern Tunnel from Paddington to Liverpool Street, and the Southern Tunnel from Victoria to London Bridge.
+The reopening of the Snow Hill Tunnel was proposed, as were two deep-level lines: the Northern Tunnel from Paddington to Liverpool Street, and the Southern Tunnel from Victoria to London Bridge.

 The 1974 study estimated that 14,000 passengers would be carried in the peak hour in the Northern Tunnel between Paddington and Marble Arch and 21,000 between Liverpool Street and Ludgate Circus, which would also carry freight.
 Higher estimates were made for the Southern Tunnel.
 It commented that "Crossrail" would be similar to the Paris RER and the Hamburg S-Bahn.
 Reference was also made to through-services to Heathrow Airport.
 Although the idea was seen as imaginative, only a brief estimate of cost was given: £300 million.
 A feasibility study was recommended as a high priority so that the practicability and costs of the scheme could be determined.
 It was also suggested that the alignment of the tunnels should be safeguarded while a final decision was taken.